Insight - U.S. media CEOs are top paid even in year when stock prices lagged

 In many of the years, media company stocks were outperforming the broader market as revenue and earnings surged.
 Last year, though, the median total return of the 11 companies was 10.76 percent against 13.69 percent for the S&P 500 as a whole.

-The weakness reflects more challenging times in much of the business, with advertising growth stuttering and the increasing amounts of video delivered and viewed over the Internet upsetting a cosy business model for programme makers and the traditional pay-TV distributes, such as cable companies.
+The weakness reflects more challenging times in much of the business, with advertising growth stuttering and the increasing amounts of video delivered and viewed over the Internet upsetting a cozy business model for program makers and the traditional pay-TV distributers, such as cable companies.

 Many companies justify big awards by stressing difficulty retaining top talent in a competitive market.